Hannibal – Barcelona to Rome

 Linda Nairn, Hannibal 2019

-I enjoyed my 10 days as a non-riding partner for the stage 2 on Hannibal 2019.
-Whilst my husband was riding through the Alps following Hannibal’s footsteps, I was hiking to a lake, enjoying a wine tasting or two and taking part in an Italian cooking lesson.
-We also had time to wander through local markets and enjoy the fabulous grounds of our accommodation in Castles and Villa’s in vineyards with magnificent views!
-The Bike Odyssey crew are welcoming, informative and friendly, they are quite flexible with the day to day plans.
+I enjoyed my 10 days as a non-riding partner.
+Whilst my husband was riding through the Alps, I was hiking to a lake, enjoying a wine tasting or two and taking part in an Italian cooking lesson.
+We wandered through local markets and enjoyed our accommodation in Castles and Villas in vineyards with magnificent views!
+The Bike Odyssey crew are welcoming, informative and friendly.
 I have no hesitation in recommending Bike Odyssey for the non rider, although I will definitely be riding next time on an e-bike!
-My husband was thrilled with his ride and is already planning the next one!
+My husband is already planning the next one!

 Karen Cunningham, Hannibal 2019